n-szulc/fingeRNAt/README.md

 		* atoms creating Pi-stacking interaction type Sandwich/Displaced with their distance, offset and angle
 		* atoms creating Pi-stacking interaction type T-shaped with their distance, offset and angle

-     > **_NOTE:_** If run with SIFt type `FULL`, it prints only the first detected interaction of given type between nucleic acid's residue - ligand , as `FULL` stops searching for more  once it detected one such interaction.
-Therefore we recommend to run debugging mode with SIFt type `XP` to see **all** interactions between given nucleic acid's residue - ligand.
+     > **_NOTE:_** It prints only the first detected interaction of given type between nucleic acid's residue - ligand , as `FULL` stops searching for more  once it detected one such interaction.

      **Usage example**

-     `python code/fingeRNAt.py -r example_inputs/1aju_model1.pdb -l example_inputs/ligands.sdf -f XP -debug`
+     `python code/fingeRNAt.py -r example_inputs/1aju_model1.pdb -l example_inputs/ligands.sdf -debug`

 - `SIMPLE`